erikpukinskis/confgen/README.md

 - `bin` Adds a "bin" to your package JSON
 - `codespaces` sets up some good VSCode defaults, and adds extensions eslint, prettier, etc presets
 - `devServer` Configures a development server
-- `emotion` adds emotion macro config to Vite
+- `macros` enables babel macros in Vite
 - `eslint` sets up linting with fix-on-save in Codespaces
 - `git` Pre-populates gitignore
 - `library:[PackageName]:[mode]` Makes your package importable via UMD and ES